Family Communication and Conflict Resolution Coaching

 - The outcome of the meetings is determined by the parties involved.

 - I work with families whose members live in different parts of the USA and beyond.
-(Before telehealth became a common communication tool, family members would fly to Minneapolis for weekend intensives and meet here in my offices.)
+(Before telehealth became a standard communication tool, family members would fly to Minneapolis for weekend intensives and meet here in my offices.)

 - The meetings are typically scheduled Monday – Friday during regular business hours CST.
 Evening or weekend meetings are also possible.